MicrosoftDocs/customer-voice/cv-docs/get-started.md

 ### Experience for a trial or new user

-Customer Voice uses Common Data Service to store and manage data.
-However, the provisioning and setup of Common Data Service typically takes 15 to 60 minutes to complete.
-While Common Data Service is getting provisioned, a few functionalities are not available.
+Customer Voice uses environment in Common Data Service to store and manage data.
+However, the provisioning of an environment typically takes 15 to 60 minutes to complete.
+While an environment is getting provisioned, a few functionalities are not available.
 But, you can perform the minimum operations and explore the product without seeing any failures.
-After the Common Data Service is provisioned, all functionalities become available.
+After the environment is provisioned, all functionalities become available.

-This section lists all the functionalities that are restricted until Common Data Service is provisioned.
+This section lists all the functionalities that are restricted until an environment is provisioned.
 The restricted experience is applicable as follows:

-- Only for the default Common Data Service.
+- Only for the default environment.
 - Only for the trial users and the users who purchase Customer Voice through Web Direct.
-- Only when you log in for the first time before Common Data Service is provisioned.
+- Only when you log in for the first time before an environment is provisioned.

-**What you can do when Common Data Service is getting provisioned?**
+**What you can do when an environment is getting provisioned?**

 - See preview of the out-of-the-box project templates.
 - Create a project by using only the **Blank** project template.